cbunting99/crypto-nodejs-pool/README.md

-This pool may or may not install.
-It is being used for a personal project!
+This pool is currently being edited for a personal project.
+It may or may not install at this time!

 ```
 sudo apt-get install build-essential libsodium-dev libboost-all-dev libgmp3-dev node-gyp libssl-dev -y